-Drink driving/driving under the influence of drugs/using a hand-held telephone or hand held device whilst driving
+Drink driving/driving under the influence of drugs/using a hand-held telephone or hand held device whilst driving undergo drugs testing at their own expense to demonstrate that they are not using controlled drugs.

 41. Where an applicant has a conviction for drink driving or driving under the influence of drugs, a licence will not be granted until at least 7 years have elapsed since the completion of any sentence or driving ban imposed.
 In these circumstances, any applicant will also have to